 Studio City may not be financially successful or generate the cash flows that we anticipate.
-We generated net income attributable to Studio City International Holdings Limited of US\$33.6 million for the year ended December 31, 2019 while we had net losses attributable to Studio City International Holdings Limited of US\$326.5 million, US\$252.6 million, US\$321.6 million, US\$21.6 million, US\$76.4 million and US\$242.8 million for the years ended December 31, 2022, 2021, 2020, 2018, 2017 and 2016, respectively, primarily because of the impact of the COVID-19 outbreaks in the case of the years ended December 31, 2022, 2021 and 2020 and also due to Studio City having commenced operations only in October 2015 and was ramping up operations.
-In addition, we incurred negative operating cash flows of US\$178.8 million, US\$136.8 million, US\$167.4 million and US\$113.1 million in 2022, 2021, 2020 and 2015, respectively.
+We generated net income attributable to Studio City International Holdings Limited of US\$33.6 million for the years ended December 31, 2019, while we had net losses attributable to Studio City International Holdings Limited of US\$133.5 million, US\$326.5 million, US\$252.6 million, US\$321.6 million, US\$21.6 million, US\$76.4 million and US\$242.8 million for the years ended December 31, 2023, 2022, 2021, 2020, 2018, 2017 and 2016, respectively, primarily because of the impact of COVID-19 outbreaks in the case of the years ended December 31, 2022, 2021 and 2020 and also due to Studio City having commenced operations only in October 2015 and was ramping up operations.
+In addition, we incurred negative operating cash flows of US\$18.9 million, US\$178.8 million, US\$136.8 million, US\$167.4 million and US\$113.1 million in 2023, 2022, 2021, 2020 and 2015, respectively.

-We expect our costs and expenses to increase in absolute amounts due to the continued expansion of our operations, including in relation to the opening of Phase 2 of Studio City, which will cause us to incur increased costs and expenses associated with the operation of our businesses.
+We expect our costs and expenses to increase in absolute amounts due to the continued expansion of our operations, which will cause us to incur increased costs and expenses associated with the operation of our businesses.

-We also expect that we will continue to incur capital expenditures as we continue to expand our existing operations and open our Phase 2 project.
+We also expect that we will continue to incur capital expenditures as we continue to expand our existing operations.
 These efforts may be more costly than we expect and our revenue may not increase sufficiently to offset these expenses.
 We may continue to take actions and make investments that do not generate optimal short-term financial results and may even result in increased operating losses in the short term with no assurance that we will eventually achieve the intended long-term benefits or profitability.
 These factors may adversely affect our ability to achieve profitability and service debt obligations and interest payments under any of our existing or future financing facilities.